fboes/broilerplate/README.md

 3. Start [LiveReload plugin](http://livereload.com/) in your browser.
 If you use the [LiveReload script](http://feedback.livereload.com/knowledgebase/articles/86180-how-do-i-add-the-script-tag-manually-) disregard this step.
 4. Develop (and check for advice given by the Grunt watcher).
 5. Commit to your repository.
-6. Use `grunt shell:prev` to deploy to your preview server and start watcher anew.
+6. Use `grunt shell:prev` to deploy to your preview server.
+Then start again at step 2.

 See `docs/development` for more information